Paul Goldschmidt Player Props: Cardinals vs. Marlins

-Paul Goldschmidt, with a slugging percentage of .421 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Braxton Garrett on the hill, July 3 at 6:40 PM ET.
+Paul Goldschmidt, with a slugging percentage of .421 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Jesus Luzardo on the hill, July 4 at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+He strung together two hits (going 2-for-5) in his last appearance against the Marlins.

 Paul Goldschmidt Game Info & Props vs. the Marlins